ResearchIT/IGV-ScanFold/README.md

-# scanfoldigv
+# IGV-ScanFold

 Patched version of IGV that integrates ScanFold functionality.

 ## Run

 ### Windows and Mac
-A pre-built version is available on [releases](https://github.com/ResearchIT/scanfoldigv/releases).
+A pre-built version is available on [releases](https://github.com/ResearchIT/IGV-ScanFold/releases).

 ### Linux